FREQUENTLY ASKED QUESTIONS

 BEHIND THE WHEEL INFORMATION

-A student may schedule their first behind the wheel lesson as soon as they have their permit.
+Students may schedule their first behind the wheel lesson as soon as they have their permit.

-- Successful completion of 30 required classroom hours
+- Completed 30 required classroom hours